ariadne-cps/conclog/README.md

 ## Contribution guidelines ##

-If you would like to contribute to Opera, please contact the developer:
+If you would like to contribute to ConcLog, please contact the developer:

 * Luca Geretti <luca.geretti@univr.it>